openid/sharedsignals/openid-caep-event-types-1_0.md

   - password/PIN change/reset
   - certificate enrollment, renewal, revocation and deletion
-  - second factor / passwordless credential enrollment and deletion (U2F, FIDO2, OTP, app-based)
+  - second factor / passwordless credential enrollment or deletion (U2F, FIDO2, OTP, app-based)

 The actual reason why the credential change occured might be specified with the nested `reason_admin` and/or `reason_user` attributes described below.